mark1foley/Brisbane-Bin-Day-Sensor/README.md

 ## Configuration

 You will need to obtain your property number from the [Brisbane City Council Waster Collection Data Open Data Site](https://www.data.brisbane.qld.gov.au/data/dataset/waste-collection-days/resource/adcb0791-71f1-4b0e-bb6f-b375ac244896).
-Search for you address and copy the value in the Property_Number column.
+Search for your address and copy the value in the Property_Number column of the table.

 Add the following to your `configuration.yaml` file: